dvsa/recalls-mock-api/README.md

 ```
 ### Update a recall - Set status to fixed
  make a put request to http://127.0.0.1:3000/recalls/vin/ABCD122CBAD11433?dvsaCampaignReference=R/2022/002
+ the rectification date must be later than the open recalls campaign start date

  header:
  ```json
   "Authorization": "insert bearer token",